 The Vendor shall provide continuous round trip transportation services between St. Sahag and the Licht Judicial Complex during the set morning, early afternoon and afternoon hours.
+The set hours are as follows: 7:30 AM and 5:15 PM.

 During the set morning hours the Vendor must transport approximately eighty (80) people from the St. Sahag parking lot to the Licht Judicial Complex.
 During the set early afternoon and afternoon hours, the Vendor must transport those eighty (80) people back to the St. Sahag parking lot.
 The Vendor shall make such additional trips between the two (2) locations during the transportation hours as requested by the AOSC.